ctxdata/the-birth-of-fundb/env.md

 Wow, though we did very few things, we can create table with `FUN` storage engine now.
 A big step for me. :)

-Next, I'll create a talbe with FUN storage engine, and play with it...
+Next, I'll create a table with FUN storage engine, and play with it...